Isabelle Accambray

 Isabelle Accambray (née Reynaud; born 9 July 1956) is a former French discus thrower.
 Born in Clichy, she was a member of Athlétic Club de Cannes during her career.
 She represented France 25 times in international competition, with her best result being a gold medal at the 1983 Mediterranean Games.
-She participated at the European Cup in 1979, 1981 and 1983, as well as at the 1982 European Athletics Championships.
+She participated in the European Cup in 1979, 1981 and 1983, as well as the 1982 European Athletics Championships.
 She was a three-time French champion in the discus.